vgmtrans/vgmtrans/docs/vgmtrans_value_architecture_guide.md

 A linear track is mostly decoded in byte order.
 A reachable track follows stored static targets such as jumps and calls.
 Cursor-prefixed wrappers adapt legacy command readers to these same walkers.

-Linear semantic formats normally call `decodeSemanticLinearTrack`; formats with static jumps and calls use `decodeSemanticReachableTrack`.
+Compiler-cursor formats call `decodeCompilerLinearTrack` or `decodeCompilerReachableTrack`.
 Both wrap the underlying walker with the shared track lifecycle: create the track annotation, project each already-decoded command, and finalize the track's source range.
 Format code supplies only the one-command decoder.
+Older semantic and cursor-prefixed wrappers remain temporarily for their existing formats.

 ### 14.5 `SequenceVm`

-For semantic dialects, `SequenceVm` owns one program state and one runtime per track.
+For source-free dialects, `SequenceVm` owns one program state and one runtime per track.
 It repeatedly executes the active track with the lowest `(tick, stable track order)`.
 At equal ticks, an earlier track keeps control while it consumes zero-time commands until it waits or ends.
 This explicit rule matches multi-channel drivers and makes shared state deterministic.

 The VM also owns shared playback policy: